isadoraagency/common-plugins-list-composer-json/README.md

 you have to first login via ssh to the VEGA.
 Once you logged in navigate to the site folder by typing cd sitename.etlspace.com

-To install all common plugins via WP-CLI run the following command:
+To only install all common plugins via WP-CLI run the following command:
 # wp plugin install (place here plugins.txt file content without parenthesis)

+To install and activate all plugins via WP-CLI run the following command:
+# wp plugin install (place here plugins.txt file content without parenthesis) --activate

 To install some speciefic plugin and activate it via WP-CLI run the following command:
 # wp plugin install plugin-name --activate